-Do not change these settings after the child seat is installed.
+Do not change other settings after installing the child seat.

 RISK OF DEATH OR SERIOUS INJURY: before installing a child seat on this seat, check that the airbag has been deactivated (refer to "Child safety: front passenger airbag deactivation, activation" in Section 1).